RolandFaure/QuickDeconvolution/README.md

 ### Input

-QuickDeconvolution takes as input a fasta or a fastq file containing barcoded reads with the tag `BX:Z` designating a barcode (this is the default output of [longranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)).
+QuickDeconvolution takes as input `-i` a fasta or a fastq file containing barcoded reads with the tag `BX:Z` designating a barcode (this is the default output of [longranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)).
 For example
 ```
 @read_456 cov:23.45 BX:Z:AAAACTGTAT
 ```
 If the reads are paired, provide QuickDeconvolution with an interleaved file where the two ends of the pairs have the same name, it will recognize it.

+### Output

+QuickDeconvolution